 - Black Lagoon: In the episode with the crew of Neo-Nazi Nitwits, Rock and Revy are forced to dive down and explore the ruins of an old WWII submarine.
 In the confines of this derelict craft, Rock, who didn't know much about Revy up to this point but had been fascinated by her, is able to get to know her a little better, share some life experiences, and advance to the stage of friends before they're picked up by the rest of their crew, though things wouldn't really crystallize until the next episode when tensions between them brought on by what happened in the submarine came to a head at a local food court.

 - Spice and Wolf: really only a small part of each of the episodes deals with either of the main characters, Horo or Lawrence, interacting with anyone besides each other.
-Most of the time they are traveling from place to place with each other, or sharing a living space with each other.
-With all this time to themselves, it makes sense that their attraction to each other will grow.
+Most of the time they are travelling from place to place with each other, or sharing a living space with each other.
+With all this time to themselves, it makes sense that their attraction to each other would grow.

 - Each of the girls of Hayate the Combat Butler gets at least one of these (many of them have had two or three), whether it involves an actual date in which the others have agreed not to interfere, or simply their own arc treatment.
 The title character's oblivious to love mindset uses these to only strengthen the UST between them however.